Skip to content

 Your company has a limit on how many emails you can preview with Inbox Vision.
 You can monitor this in the Email Previews tab of Inbox Vision.

-To test your email message in Inbox Vision, do the following:
+To test your email message in Inbox Vision:

 1. Go to your drag-and-drop editor or HTML email editor.